Background pattern

 Take the tablets with a sufficient amount of liquid, a glass of water.

-If you have congestive heart failure (your heart has lost a little of its ability to pump blood and may produce difficulty breathing, weakness, and fluid accumulation), you should take carvedilol while eating, to avoid the feeling of dizziness when getting up.
+If you have congestive heart failure (your heart has lost some of its ability to pump blood and may cause difficulty breathing, weakness, and fluid accumulation), you should take carvedilol while eating to avoid feeling dizzy when standing up.

 Remember to take your medication: